-While I generally collect all Southwest Rapid Rewards points through my account and then book all flights for my family through my account (which is what I would recommend if you’re booking most flights on points), there have been a few instances where it made sense to pay for a flight for both my husband and I to write it off as a business expense.
+While I generally collect all Southwest Rapid Rewards points through my account and then book ALL flights for my family through my account (which is what I would recommend if you’re booking most flights on points, as it keeps things SIMPLE — always my goal :)), there have been a few instances where it made sense to pay for a flight for both my husband and I to write it off as a business expense.

 In these cases, since we paid for the flights, my husband earned his own Southwest points, which went into his account.

 Sometimes we will BOTH take advantage of great Rapid Rewards Shopping deals (see my weekly updated post of the best deals of the week, like a $38 subscription for Motley Fool’s stock advisor email newsletter to get 5,400 points!!) from within our own Rapid Rewards accounts.
 That also nets him some points.

 I thought it was no big deal, because we could just transfer those points over to me.
 When I went to make the transfer, I discovered it costs $10 for every 1,000 points you want to transfer!

 While this is much less than buying Southwest points, it still seems a high price to pay just to transfer points, so avoid this if you can.

 How to Transfer Southwest Points to Another Account

 - Log in to the Southwest Rapid Rewards account of the person whose points you want to transfer